MrProgrammerMan/static-preprocessing/backlog.md

 - Output image sizes and formats to manifest.json.

 ## Doing
+- Output manifest.json with info of renamed files.

+## Finished
 - Create examples and implement unit testing.

-## Finished
 - Read files in specified directory.
 - Process each file.
 - Hash each file.